raspberrypilearning/3D-scene/en/step_9.md

 --- task ---

-The Raspberry Pi Foundation community would love to see what you’ve made!
+Inspire the Raspberry Pi Foundation community with your project!

-We regularly rotate the projects on our website.
-To have your project included and inspire the community please complete [this form](https://www.tfaforms.com/4866927){:target="_blank"}
+We regularly share projects made by the community on our website.
+To submit your 3D scene project, please complete [this form](https://www.tfaforms.com/4866927){:target=”_blank”}.

-Remember to come back and get inspiration from other creators and, who knows, one of the projects on the website could be yours!
+Remember to visit [link] to get inspired by other creators and, who knows, one of the projects shared on the website might be yours!

 --- /task ---